mjp0044/Intertidal-copepod-Tigriopus-californicus-displays-multilevel-variation-in-tolerance-to-extended-bou/README.md

 ```

-The first important thing we have to deal with this the formatting of the Date column.
-If we check the format of the columns we see it is listed as a character.
+The first important thing we have to deal with is the formatting of the Date column.
+If we check the format of the columns we see it is listed as a string of characters.

+This is a problem, because if we want to use the date and time and meaningful pieces of information with which we can generate figures, we need to be able to split the information up easily.

  ```r
 >     str(datum.SH) #Check formats of variables